python-sprints/python-sprints.github.io/pandas/guide/_sources/pandas_docstring.rst.txt

     class Series:
         def head(self, n=5):
+            """
-            """Return the first elements of the Series.
+            Return the first elements of the Series.

             This function is mainly useful to preview the values of the Series without displaying the whole of it.